-In our last article on branding, I talked about your brand being made up of three things: brand promise, position and personality.
+In a previous article on branding, we talked about your brand being made up of three things: brand promise, position and personality.
 Well, these three Ps are all wrapped by your brand identity.

-Our brand toolkits are made up of a core number of elements which, when used consistently and repetitively, strengthen and reinforce your identity.
-We typically create toolkits for our clients that include a harmonious suite of elements.
-From a logo, patterns and colour palettes, to typefaces, taglines and tone of voice.
-With the right training and practical templates, we encourage our clients to own their brand by using the elements within their toolkits themselves.
+Our branding toolkits are made up of a core number of elements.
+When used consistently and repetitively, these strengthen and reinforce your brand's identity.
+We typically create branding toolkits for our clients that include a harmonious suite of elements.
+These include a logo, patterns, and colour palettes, to typefaces, taglines and tone of voice.
+With the right training and practical templates, we encourage our clients to own their brand by using the elements within their branding toolkits themselves.
 We applied this when we worked with EOS, where we helped them to create a brand that is unique, identifiable and progressive.

 A brand identity toolkit assists an organisation and its staff to effectively and consistently build and protect their brand through visual and written communication.
 It’s packed full of resources and guidelines so that every person involved in your brand can govern and use it correctly.

-So, picture this, let’s say you’ve decided to do some much-needed DIY at home.
+So, picture this: let’s say you’ve decided to do some much-needed DIY at home.
 You realise you need some screws, so off you trot to your local DIY store to buy some.
 Later, during the building process, you notice you need something else to aid you in your project.
 Off you go again back to the DIY store to get what you need to complete your masterpiece.
-This process could go on and on With you going back and forth until you’ve finished what you started, as it often does, for me.
+This process could go on and on with you going back and forth until you’ve finished what you started, as it often does.

 In this scenario, the DIY store is a marketing agency, and your project is your marketing plan for your business.
 Now, wouldn’t it be more cost effective, with regards to both time and money, if you were more prepared by already having a toolkit with all the elements you need to complete your DIY project?

 Our ethos at Mackman is ‘Together we grow’, and this relates to so much more than simply helping our clients grow their business.
 It’s also about giving our clients the knowledge and skills so they are able to confidently own and grow their brand.
-We’re huge advocates for upskilling our clients.
-Giving them the tools they need to create their own visual and written communications.
-And our brand identity toolkit is one way that we do this.
+We’re huge advocates for upskilling our clients, giving them the tools they need to create their own visual and written communications.
+Our brand identity toolkit is one way that we do this.